 In the most simple terms, it means that for (ostensibly) the first time in a player’s professional life, he gets to choose where he wants to play.
 It also means that he can create a bidding war, earn life-changing money, and garner economic and personal stability.
 But what we as fans don’t know and — absent a tell-all — will never know, is the driving force behind a particular player’s ultimate decision.

 Maybe he has some buddies on Club X that he wants to play with.
-Maybe he doesn’t like the heat and humidity of the south, or the cold of the northwest.
+Maybe he doesn’t like the heat and humidity of the south, or the cold of the northeast.
 Maybe it is political, and a player could not imagine living in a liberal bastion like Los Angeles or San Francisco.
 Maybe a certain team has a bad reputation for dealing with injuries, and the player wants to avoid that potentiality.
 Maybe he wants a winning culture, and that is all that matters.
 Or maybe, even when they say it isn’t, it is all about the Benjamins, and the highest bidder wins the right to his services.
 The point is, we just … don’t … know.

 So when my son bristled at Rizzo re-signing with the New York Yankees rather than with the Red Sox, he looked at the two-year, $32 million contract and said, “the Red Sox should have matched or beaten that.”
 Sure, they could have.
 But only if Rizzo wanted that sweet Red Sox money.
 It should be noted that Yankee fans felt the same way about Freddie Freeman, and believed they could have matched or beat his deal with the Los Angeles Dodgers.